The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram

 \subsection{Experimental validation}

-We plot on Figure~\ref{fig:experiment1} the distance between the output and its limit as a function of $L$ and $M$ and compare it with the rate $a/L+b/\sqrt{ML}$ with adjusted coefficients.
-We observe a very good agreement even though the distance is measured after $k=100$ GD iterations, where the ResNet is close to the end of training, as confirmed by the loss plot on Figure~\ref{fig:loss-log}.
-Figure~\ref{fig:lipschitz} shows evidence that the dynamics is in the complete feature learning regime since the displacement of the parameters is in $\Theta(1)$ (in fact for 2LP, what matters is the displacement of the \emph{input weights} of each block which is also $\Theta(1)$ in this case, see Section~\ref{sec:scaling-D}).
-Figure~\ref{fig:lipschitz} also illustrates the regularity of $s\mapsto Z_k(s)$ proved later in Proposition~\ref{prop:propagation-regularity}-(iii) and which plays a key role in our theory.
+We plot on Figure~\ref{fig:experiment1} the distance between the output and its limit as a function of $L$ and $M$ and compare it with the rate $a/L+b/\sqrt{ML}$ with adjusted coefficients $(a,b)$.
+We observe a very good agreement even though the distance is measured after $k=100$ GD iterations, where the ResNet is close to the end of training (for our specific toy setting), as confirmed by the loss plot on Figure~\ref{fig:loss-log}.
+Figure~\ref{fig:lipschitz} shows evidence that the dynamics is in the maximal local updates (MLU) regime since the displacement of the parameters is in $\Theta(1)$ (as a matter of fact, since 2LP blocks are linear in $v$, what distinguishes the MLU regime is the displacement of the \emph{input weights} $u$ of each block which is also $\Theta(1)$ in this case, see Section~\ref{sec:scaling-D}).
+Figure~\ref{fig:lipschitz} also illustrates the regularity of $(s,k) \mapsto Z_k(s)$ proved later in Lemma~\ref{lem:propagation-regularity}-(iii) and which plays a key role in our theory.

 \paragraph{Experimental setting.} The training data is $n=10$ input/output pairs with $\Nn(0,1)$ iid entries in embedding dimension $D=10$, the objective is the mean square loss and the residual blocks are two-layer perceptrons~\eqref{eq:MLP-example} with $\rho=\tanh$ nonlinearity.
-All weights initialized with $\Nn(0,\sqrt{D})$ entries and the LRs are $(\eta_u,\eta_v)=(D,D)$ in accordance with the prescriptions of Section~\ref{sec:scaling-D} (for the complete feature learning regime).
-We use a large ResNet with $M=L=10^3$ as a ground truth Neural Mean ODE.
+All weights initialized with $\Nn(0,\sqrt{D})$ entries and the LRs are $(\eta_u,\eta_v)=(D,D)$ in accordance with the prescriptions of Section~\ref{sec:scaling-D}.
+We use a large ResNet with $M=L=10^3$ as a proxy for the Mean ODE dynamics.